Setsuna x Hina Fanfic

 He tilted his head.
 He breathed in.
 Out.

-Hina would scold him for drinking the noodle broth from the cup, complaining about how unhealthy it was, but he did anyway.
+Hina would scold him for drinking the noodle broth from the cup, complaining about how unhealthy it was.

 "...
 Too peaceful."
 He murmured.